When Weapons Form What Faith, Life, and Business All Have in Common

 Breathe deep.

-Remember whose you are.
+Remember whose you're.

-No weapon formed against you will prevail.
+No weapon formed against you'll prevail.

-Because He is closer than you think.
+Because He's closer than you think.

 Prayer: